"Lindsay is knowledgeable and caring. She offers clear advice with easy to follow guidelines." -Nils Ohlsen, O.D.

 Since then I’ve decided to dedicate my career to sharing this knowledge as the FODMAP Dietitian with other IBS sufferers so they may also experience a life free of debilitating IBS symptoms.

-Click below to learn more about the 12 week low FODMAP program!
+Click below to learn more about my 3 month low FODMAP program!